What is the Average Age of Inventory?

-Additionally, the average age of inventory can influence decisions on creating marketing strategies, such as offer discounts and promotions, sell aging inventory, and increase cash flow.
+Additionally, the average age of inventory can influence decisions on creating marketing strategies, such as offering discounts and promotions, selling aging inventory, and increasing cash flow.
 If the average age of inventory gets very high, then the inventory is exposed to obsolescence risk.

 Obsolescence risk essentially is the risk that a product or service may become obsolete and will not be able to be sold for expected market value.
 The product may need to be sold at a steep discount, perhaps even below its cost.